Cautions and Caveats About Taking Leaves: Part 1

 Faculty are entitled to take an Educational Leave for a variety of professional development activities that are mutually beneficial to the employer and the faculty member.
 Article 14.01 defines Educational Leave as follows:

-“Educational leave is a period of paid leave enabling a regular faculty member to be freed from regular responsibilities and to be provided with sufficient resources to enable him/her to pursue educational or personal development recognized as beneficial to the Employer.”
+“Educational leave is a period of paid leave enabling a regular faculty member to be freed from regular responsibilities and to be provided with sufficient resources to enable them to pursue educational or personal development recognized as beneficial to the Employer.”

 All regular faculty members are eligible for the two options of Educational Leave if certain minimum service requirements have been satisfied:

 - After a period of three years of full-time equivalent service a faculty member may receive four months’ leave (Article 14.05).
-This entitles them to a six-month period at 80% salary (Article 14.08).

 - After a period of six years of full-time equivalent service a faculty member may receive one year’s leave inclusive of vacation and accountable time (Article 14.06).
 This entitles them to a twelve month period at 80% of salary (Article 14.06).